Welcome to the UConn School of Nursing!

 Step 4 – Technology

-If you have not done so already, please familiarize yourself with the UConn ITS New Student Tech Training at techtraining.uconn.edu, especially Step 2.
+If you have not done so already, please familiarize yourself with the UConn ITS New Student Tech Training at techtraining.uconn.edu.
 Make sure all accounts are active prior to meeting with your Academic Advisor.
+You should also make sure you have set up your Duo two-factor authentication before Orientation.
+Be sure to use your own contact information (not a parent, guardian, or support person) to set this up.

 Step 5 – Holds